Kim Williams (architect)

 Kim Williams is an American architect, an independent scholar on the connections between architecture and mathematics, and a book publisher.
 She is the founder of the Nexus: Architecture and Mathematics conference series, the founder and co-editor-in-chief of Nexus Network Journal, and the author of several books on mathematics and architecture.
+She founded the independent publishing house, Kim Williams Books, in 2000, with the aim of creating an outlet for research works in mathematics, architecture and art.
+In 2014 the catalog was expanded to include books about music.
+In 2024 she began publishing original sheet music in both print and digital formats.

-Williams has a degree in architectural studies from the University of Texas at Austin, and is a licensed architect in New York.
+Williams holds a degree in architectural studies from the University of Texas at Austin, and is a licensed architect in New York.
+She also holds a degree in musicology from the University of Pavia, Dipartimento di Musicologia e Beni Culturali, Cremona, Italy.